 Take 5 minutes first thing in the morning and write down or talk to your loved one about your sleep and dream that night.
 Sometimes you don’t remember anything, other times you write and write (or talk and talk).
 At least you get to clear your head from the dream world and get a fresh start to your day.

-Struggling to fall sleep just leads to frustration.
-Instead of increasing your frustration by lying restless in bed, make this part of your healthy sleep habit regime; get out of bed if your not asleep after 20 minutes.
+Struggling to fall sleep leads to frustration.
+Instead of increasing your frustration by lying restless in bed, make this part of your healthy sleep habit regime; get out of bed if you are not asleep after 20 minutes.
 Go to another room, and do something relaxing, like reading or listening to music until you are tired enough to sleep.

 Some of these tips will be easier to include in your daily and nightly routine than others.
 However, if you stick with them, your chances of achieving restful sleep can greatly improve.
 Human beings are more alike than different, but you need to find out what works best for you and your life.